aidentingyu04-star/renewable-share-weather-resolution/README.md

 # How Much Weather Is Enough for Predicting Renewable Grid Share?

-This project tests how much spatial detail is needed when using large weather datasets to predict hourly renewable-energy share.
+This project studies how much predictive value ERA5 weather adds beyond calendar features and how coarsely those weather data can be represented.
 It combines national electricity data with ERA5 weather and mapped wind and solar capacity across 19 European power systems.

-The main experiment compares four ERA5 grid resolutions and two ways of averaging weather.
-The goal is to measure the tradeoff between predictive value and the amount of weather data that must be stored, moved, and processed.
+Fine weather grids increase storage, data movement, and processing: the 0.25° grid contains roughly 50 times as many weather point-hours as the 2° grid.
+The project therefore evaluates whether facility-aware, coarser weather data can preserve prediction quality with substantially less processing.

 ## Main findings

-- Weather reduced prediction error on unseen test data in **14–17 of 19 countries**, depending on the model and error metric.
-- Weather helped most in wind-heavy power systems.
-Across the four primary model metrics, the correlation between weather-added gain and wind share minus solar share ranged from **0.809 to 0.881** across the 17 countries with complete wind and solar observations.
+- Weather-added gain increased strongly with wind dominance.
+Across the four primary model metrics, correlations ranged from **0.809 to 0.881** across 17 countries with complete wind and solar data.
+All cross-country 95% confidence intervals excluded zero; random forest produced **r = 0.881 [0.768, 0.913]**.
+- Primary-score improvements were statistically supported in **14–16 of 19 countries**, depending on the model.
+Error reductions were supported in **14–17 countries**.
+- Denmark’s gradient-boosting R² increased from **−0.03 to 0.80**, while MAE fell from **28.7 to 11.4 points**.
+Ireland’s R² increased from **0.05 to 0.92**.
+Low-wind Latvia, Slovenia, Slovakia, and Serbia gained least.
-- Capacity weighting improved performance **on average**, but not in every country.
-Relative to uniform averaging, mean improvements were **0.013–0.017 AUC** and **0.043–0.047 R²** at 0.25° resolution.
+- Capacity weighting improved performance on average, but not in every country.
+At 0.25°, it raised mean AUC by **0.013–0.017** and mean R² by **0.043–0.047** relative to uniform averaging.
-- Compared with 0.25°, the 0.5°, 1°, and 2° grids processed approximately
-  **25.9%, 7.0%, and 2.0%** as many weather point-hours.
+- The 0.5°, 1°, and 2° grids processed **25.9%, 7.0%, and 2.0%** as many
-- Moving from 0.25° to 0.5° or 1° changed median weather-added gain by at most **0.003**.
-Some countries experienced larger losses at 2°.
+  point-hours as 0.25°.
+The 0.5° and 1° grids changed median gain by at most **0.003**, while larger losses appeared at 2°.
-- In a high-gain example, Denmark’s gradient-boosting R² increased from **−0.03 to 0.80**, while MAE fell from **28.7 to 11.4 percentage points**.
+- Overall, sampling weather near renewable facilities mattered more than using the finest possible grid.

-## Research question
+## Research questions

-ERA5 is a global atmospheric reanalysis produced and processed using large-scale computing systems.
-Fine spatial grids increase storage, data movement, memory use, and preprocessing work.
-This project asks:

-> How much ERA5 spatial detail is needed to preserve the predictive value of
-> weather for national renewable-share prediction?
+The project asks:

+1. How much accuracy do ERA5 wind speed, solar radiation, and temperature add beyond calendar features?
+2. Can weather-added gain be explained by a country’s wind-versus-solar mix?
+3. How far can weather resolution be coarsened, and does weighting weather toward generation facilities matter more than grid fineness?

 ## Data

 The study covers 19 European power systems from January 2022 through April 2026.
-After aligning electricity and weather records and removing missing observations, each country contains approximately 36,000–38,000 usable hourly records.
+After aligning electricity and weather records and removing missing observations, each country contains approximately 36,085–37,943 usable hourly observations per country.

 ### Electricity